If you're a fan of traditional deli coleslaw then you're going to love this homemade version.

 Here's the recipe for the great creamy cole slaw that they sell in the delis, complete with the secret ingredients.
 Use this slaw as an extinguisher for your next fiery barbecue.

-Let it sit.
-At least 1 hour in the fridge if possible
+Takes.
+15 minutes prep.
+At least 1 hour to chill in the fridge if possible.

 Ingredients for the dressing